openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/poky-manual-setup.rst

       page of the Yocto Project Wiki.

 #.  **Initialize the Build Environment:** From your current working directory,
-    setup a build environment with the following command:
+    set up a build environment with the following command:

     .. code-block:: shell